 - Weak support for local and regional stations

-When launched, Vidgo’s pricing was much lower – English language plans started as low as $40/month.
-But the company dropped its cheaper plans and raised the prices of its remaining plans, 2 English-language plans and one Spanish-language plan.
+When launched, Vidgo’s pricing was much lower – English language plans started at an affordable range.
+But the company dropped its cheaper plans and raised the prices of its remaining plans, two English-language and one Spanish-language package.

-In addition to subscribing through the company’s website, Vidgo has distribution deals with a wide range of local retailers from grocery stores to cellphone resellers to payday lenders.
-These Vidgo dealers offer prepaid options so underserved markets can enjoy streaming live TV services.
+In addition to subscribing through the company’s website, Vidgo has distribution deals with a wide range of local retailers, from grocery stores to cellphone resellers to payday lenders.
+These Vidgo dealers offer prepaid options so anyone can enjoy streaming live TV services.

 Compared to skinny bundle services like Sling TV and Philo, the revamped Vidgo English-language plans are a toss-up.
 Philo has the price advantage but doesn’t offer news and sports channels.
-Sling TV’s Orang+Blue plan matches Vidgo’s lineup for only $50/month, but doesn’t offer any local affiliate stations.
+Sling TV’s Orange+Blue plan seems at least as good as Vidgo’s lineup but doesn’t offer any local affiliate stations.

-The Spanish Mas plan costs just $29.95/month and includes 50+ channels plus on-demand content.
-Channels include the Spanish editions of Fox Sports, History and ESPN as well as Latin American channels like Azteca America, Wapa America and Telefe.
+The Spanish Mas plan includes 45+ channels plus on-demand content.
+Channels include the Spanish editions of Fox Sports, History and ESPN, as well as Latin American channels like Azteca America, Wapa America and Telefe.

 Vidgo has upped its news game since our last review.
 In addition to Fox News and Fox Business, it now carries ABC News Live, Newsmax, NewsNation, OAN and OAN Plus.